Technology Leaves Boomers’ Groovy Talents Behind

 “A few weeks ago, I rode in a friend’s Tesla…my pal couldn’t wait to show me the sedan’s most mind-blowing feature: It parallel parks by itself — perfectly,” Kaplan writes.
 “I feigned amazement, but thought something else: This is one more skill of mine that has just become obsolete.
 I’m a below-average driver but an awesome parallel parker…Grown men stand curbside and marvel over my bumper-to-bumper artistry.”

 He goes on to list other talents we boomers had that are no longer needed such as reading a map or remembering phone numbers.
 Oh, I hear you, Kaplan!

 Remember sewing classes in Home-Ec ?
-I painfully learned how to make my own clothes pricking my fingers with those stupid sewing pins.
+I learned how to make dresses from patterns while painfully pricking my fingers with those stupid sewing pins.
 And for what?
 Suddenly, it became cheaper to buy clothes than make your own.
-Who makes dresses from patterns, mends their clothes, or sews on a button anymore?

 During my first job as a secretary at a bank, I developed an uncanny skill for using carbon copies (by the way, youngsters, where do you think the initials CC comes from when you send an email – yes, from this archaic tool) without making a smudgy mess.
 I also used typewriter erasers without tearing the paper.